Electra Townie Go! & Path Go! Review

 With the battery charged and the pedal-assistance on, Electra Townie e-bikes feel fast, nimble, and responsive no matter the terrain.
 Each bike weighs around 50 lbs on average, which is reasonable for an e-bike of this class.
 They can also haul up to 300 lbs of rider weight, kids, or additional cargo mounted on the rear rack.

 Thanks to the multi-speed drivetrains, you can ride these bikes with relative ease even with a low pedal-assist level or with a dead battery.
-If you take the battery pack off, you can ride Electra Townie like a regular bike and get a good workout in.
+If you take the battery pack off, you can ride any Townie e-bike like a regular bike and get a good workout in.

 To sum this review, the words I feel need to be emphasized when discussing the ride feel of Townie Go! and Townie Path Go! bikes are Comfort, Style, Power, and Versatility.
 Enjoy it!